• Skip to primary navigation

 8 ghost shaped poptarts placed on a black plate.

 It's almost October and we are sharing a brand new recipe this Halloween season.
-These Halloween pop tarts are an adorable twist to the classic toaster pastries your kids love!
+These Halloween pop-tarts are an adorable twist to the classic toaster pastries your kids love!
+These are the cutest Halloween treats for kids that they are sure to adore.

 Jump to: